AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 ~~~~~~~~~~~~~~~~~~~~

 In case you are adding and/or changing any piece of QAequilibraE's code with translatable strings,
-which are those strings we see in the widget windows, please make sure to indicate they are translatable by
+which are those strings we see in the widget windows, please make sure to locate the strings by
-importing the `tr` function.
+using the `tr` function.
 This shall guarantee you that the string will be compiled into our
 future translations.
+So far, only classes with `self` allow the location of strings.

 ::

-    from qaequilibrae.i18n.translator import tr

     # Indicates that the message "You need at least three centroids to route. " will be
     # set for translation.
-    qgis.utils.iface.messageBar().pushMessage(tr("You need at least three centroids to route. "), "", level=3)
+    qgis.utils.iface.messageBar().pushMessage(self.tr("You need at least three centroids to route. "), "", level=3)

     # In case you have to insert any text into a string, the best way is to use string format
-    self.error = tr("ID {} is non unique in your selected field").format(str(i_d))
+    self.error = self.tr("ID {} is non unique in your selected field").format(str(i_d))

 As for June 2023, QAequilibraE's translations are all hosted in
 `Transifex <https://explore.transifex.com/aequilibrae/qaequilibrae/>`_.
 Currently, we are targeting translations
 in Brazilian Portuguese, Chinese, French, German, Italian, and Spanish.
 If you want to contribute to QAequilibraE
-by translating the plugin to other languages, please let us know in our
+by translating the plugin to other languages or reviewing the existing translations, please let us know in our
 `AequilibraE Google Group <https://groups.google.com/forum/#!forum/aequilibrae>`_,
 so we can add your language to our translation pool!

-In the :ref:`plugin-translation`page, you can find more information on creating you account and
+In the :ref:`plugin translation <plugin_translation>` page, you can find more information on creating your account and
 start translating QAequilibraE.

 Contributing to AequilibraE for QGIS